 Chrome collects performance data both in the lab, and from end users.
 There are thousands of individual metrics.
 This is an overview of how to sort through them at a high level.

-At a high level, performance work in Chrome is categorized into domains, like loading, memory, and power.
-Each domain has critical laboratory and end-user metrics associated with it.
+At a high level, performance work in Chrome is categorized into tracks, like loading, memory, and power.
+Each track has high-level metrics associated with it.

 Chrome has multiple performance labs in which benchmarks are run on continuous builds to pinpoint performance regressions down to individual changelists.

-The main lab for performance monitoring is chrome.perf.
-It continuously tests chromium commits and is monitored by several perf sheriff rotations.
+The main lab for performance monitoring is chromium.perf.
+It continuously tests chromium commits and is monitored by the perf sheriff rotation.

 There are several other performance labs for specialized use: